computationalpathologygroup/WSICS/readme.md

 ```
 --background_threshold [positive float]
 ```

+Additionally, the amount of detected ellipses are also considered when selecting tiles to extract pixels from.
+Normally this is calculated based on the tile size.
+However, it can also be set through the **min_ellipses**

 The selection of Hematoxylin colored pixels is done by detecting ellipses within the tissue and then calculating the mean red density value of the HSD color space.
 The **hema_percentile** parameter then defines which ellipse mean is selected to serve as threshold for the selection of Hematoxylin pixels.